sloancinkle/shuffleboard/README.md

 ![Scoreboard Screenshot](screenshots/scoreboard.png)

 * Main Score: Large numbers show the total accumulated score for the game.
-* Turn Indicator: White dot indicates whose turn it is to throw.
+* Turn Indicator: The white dot indicates whose turn it is to throw.
-* Round Score: Small numbers show how many points would be added to your main score if the round ended.
+* Round Score: Small numbers show how many points would be added to your main score if the round ended now.
 This updates instantly as pucks move.
-* Throws Remaining: Dashes represent your pucks.
+* Throws Remaining: The dashes at the bottom represent your pucks.
 Each player gets 4 throws per round.

 ---